GOkwori/AccountSphere/README.md

 ### Code Used

-Below is a summary of code snippets and inspirations from various sources used to build the project:

 #### `Web Frameworks and Libraries`
 - **Flask**: Used for server-side logic including routing and session management.
 - **Jinja2**: Templating engine for rendering HTML from data.